robertzk/rnotes/knitr/knitr.md

 * The `utils::getFromNamespace` helper is a neat shortcut for `get('foo', envir = getNamespace('bar'))`.

-* Your code doesn't have look nice to be popular.
+* Your code doesn't have to look nice to be popular.

+* The `codetools::findLocalsList` function exists and is useful, but I have no idea what it does.